Mexican Street Corn

 Step 7

-Stir it all well and sprinkle with more tajin on top for presentation.
+Stir it all well and sprinkle with more Tajín on top for presentation.
+Done!

 green onions and cilantro tossed with the charred, dressed corn to make Mexican street corn.

-• Dice ripe avocados and gently fold them into the corn and create a Mexican street corn salad.
-The creamy texture will add a buttery richness to the dish.
+Dice ripe avocados and gently fold them into the corn, and add some cilantro rice to create a more substantial Mexican street corn salad.

-• Serve it with tortilla chips as a dip.
+Serve it with tortilla chips or baked pita chips as a dip.
 It’s a fantastic option for parties or BBQs.

 Mexican street corn in a bowl.